Massonia

 Massonia mimetica, Alan HorstmannMassonia mimetica, Alan HorstmannMassonia mimetica, Loxton, Rob ScottMassonia mimetica, Loxton, Rob ScottMassonia mimetica, Loxton, Rob Scott

 Massonia obermeyerae Mart.-Azorín, A.P.Dold, M.Pinter & Wetschnig was described in 2015.
-The distribution of M.obermeyerae is centred in the Eastern Cape province, with disjunct populations in the Western Cape near Calitzdorp and Hermanus and a further disjunct population near Kimberley in the Northern Cape.
+The distribution of M.obermeyerae is centered in the Eastern Cape province, with disjunct populations in the Western Cape near Calitzdorp and Hermanus and a further disjunct population near Kimberley in the Northern Cape.
 Different botanists see this species as the bridge-species between the genera Massonia and Whiteheadia.
 It has rather fragile succulent leaves and distinct flowers with strongly incurved thick filaments.
 Photos below are from Rob Scott.
 Photo 1 is of a plant from Willowmore.
 Photo 2 is taken in habitat North of Klipplaat.

 Massonia obermeyerae, ex.
 Willowmore, Rob ScottMassonia obermeyerae, North of Klipplaat, Rob Scott